daler/dotfiles/docs/starthere.rst

 .. note::

-  For long-time users of these dotfiles who may have older vim/nvim configs, please see :ref:`nvim-lua` for more context, rationale, and details on migrating to this new config method.
+  Have you used these dotfiles before?
+In Oct 2023, the nvim configuration changed.
+Please see :ref:`nvim-lua` for more context, rationale, and details on migrating to this new config method.

 Plugins are now managed via the `lazy.nvim
 <https://github.com/folke/lazy.nvim>`_ manager rather than ``vim-plug`` (as in
 previous versions of these dotfiles).
 Simply opening neovim should be sufficient to trigger ``lazy.nvim`` to download, install, and configure plugins automatically.

 .. code-block:: bash